 “Did she have a big spirit?
 I feel like she must’ve.”

 Someone asked me that about you the other day and I said oh yes -- that you were the most life and energy packed into a person that I reckoned was even a possibility.
-It was the first time I’d smiled since I talked to Emily on the phone and found out that yes, it was true, that you’d left us.
-That yes, we really did lose you.
+It was the first time I’d smiled since I talked to Emily on the phone and found out that yes, it was true, that we really did lose you.

 I remember the day we found each other, though.
 It was at that welcome picnic for grad school, you with your swag and royal blue v-neck and impossibly beautiful eyes that lit up the whole place.
 I thought you were way too cool to ever be my friend, and you thought the same thing of me, with my Lilly Pulitzer skirt covered in little lobsters holding martini glasses.

 I am thankful that first impressions are deceiving, because yours and mine turned out to be a friendship that breathed the life right back into me.
 Proof to me, really, that God peppers our lives with little miracles that we mistake for ordinary days and meetings and welcome picnics, when really they’re something more Him saying, “Look.
 You’ve been through the ringer, and you’re pretty bitter about a lot of things in life, but this is a soul that you need so very badly because it’s going to help heal you and so I’ve put yours and hers under this picnic shelter on this day exactly for that reason.”

 And that’s why it took me forever and a day to write this to you.

 Because it means that the day has come where I had to say goodbye to you.